Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 For the dataset mention recognition, we use the following resources:

 * a re-annotated version of https://github.com/xjaeh/ner_dataset_recognition (`ner_dataset_recognition/`), a set of 6,000 sentences in the IR/ML/NLP domain with 3,684 dataset mentions.
-We fully reviewed the dataset and re-annotated to follow our dataset annotation principles: it covers now new dataset (not just reused ones) and annotation is at dataset level (avoid one annotation for a conjunction expression of datasets).
+We fully reviewed the dataset and re-annotated to follow our dataset annotation principles: it covers now new datasets (not just reused ones) and annotation is at dataset level (avoid one annotation for a conjunction expression of datasets).

 * a set of approx. 1000 sentences from PubMed Central full-texts with at least one dataset mention (explicit and implicit datasets) and partial data acquisition device annotations.